 The ClearOne Dante Microphone is compatible with ClearOne or other DSP mixers which use Dante.
 Up to 4 microphones can be daisy-chained in one Dante audio system.

-The ClearOne Ceiling Microphone is optimized to work with ClearOne mixers – CONVERGE Pro, INTERACT Pro, INTERACT Pro 8i, INTERACT AT.
+The ClearOne Ceiling Microphone is optimized for ClearOne mixers – CONVERGE Pro, INTERACT Pro, INTERACT Pro 8i, and INTERACT AT.
 It can also work with other DSP mixers.
 Still, the mic is fit to work best with the DSP mixers of the same brand.

-Both microphones are suitable for small-to-medium conference rooms, presentation rooms, training rooms.
+Both microphones suit small-to-medium conference rooms, presentation rooms, and training rooms.
 Both microphones are built up of three cardioid microphone elements, so they have 360-degree coverage.
 The two microphones have shielding against RF interference.
 These are all the features they have in common.

-The ClearOne Dante Ceiling Microphone packs better audio quality and has a larger range compared to its older brother.
+The ClearOne Dante Ceiling Microphone packs better audio quality and has a larger range than its older brother.

-Our tests show that one of the Dante microphones covers six participants sitting on a table.
-The microphone is specifically made with a focus on improved speech intelligibility with a very high signal-to-noise ratio.
-So it is not surprising that the ClearOne Dante catches sound with superior audio quality.
+Our tests show that one of the Dante microphones covers six participants sitting at a table.
+The microphone is specifically made to focus on improved speech intelligibility with a very high signal-to-noise ratio.
+So it is unsurprising that the ClearOne Dante catches sound with superior audio quality.

-Besides, the long adjustable dropdown cable offers the possibility to keep the microphone at an optimal distance away from the speaker, even in the case of a very high ceiling.
+Besides, the long adjustable dropdown cable allows the microphone to be kept at an optimal distance away from the speaker, even with a very high ceiling.

 The ClearOne Ceiling Microphone is optimized to work better at a shorter range.
 It can cover up to 4 participants.
 For larger rooms, multiple microphones can be used at the same time.
-The ClearOne Ceiling Microphone has a relatively short dropdown cable – 1-foot and 2-foot cables included in the package.
-So this mic is recommended for rooms with a standard height of the ceiling.
+The ClearOne Ceiling Microphone has a relatively short dropdown cable – 1-foot and 2-foot cables are included in the package.
+So this mic is recommended for rooms with a standard ceiling height.

 Both microphones have quite an unobtrusive minimalistic design.
 Both of them are available in black and white color.

-The newer model has its microphone elements bumped out, so the microphone has a more rounded shape.
-The Dante model also has LEDs to show if the mic is on/off or in a muted state.
+The newer model has its microphone elements bumped out, making it more rounded.
+The Dante model also has LEDs to show if the mic is on/off or muted.

 We liked the ClearOne Dante Ceiling Microphone better.
 The main difference – connecting through the Dante protocol is only part of the reason.
 The audio quality is greatly improved compared to the old model.
-It is a microphone that is designed and made with an eye for details.
-An unobtrusive good-looking and an excellent audio quality microphone.
+It is a microphone designed and made with an eye for detail.
+An unobtrusive good-looking, and excellent audio-quality microphone.

-If you are looking for a more reliable solution that is not Dante, you may take a look at the Vaddio Ceiling Microphone.
+If you are looking for a more reliable solution that is not Dante, you may look at the Vaddio Ceiling Microphone.